counsyl/stor/docs/dx.rst

 Open on stor
 ------------
-The `DXPath.open` functionality in stor works by returning an instance of ``stor.obs.OBSFile`` like with other OBS paths(Swift/S3).
+The ``open`` functionality in stor works by returning an instance of ``stor.obs.OBSFile`` like with other OBS paths(Swift/S3).
 Although the python package of DNAnexus ``dxpy`` also has an open functionality on their DXFile, this is not carried over to stor.
 One of the main reasons to do this is to wrap